Bill Bradley: After politics

+In 1999 Bradley was awarded the Honorary degree of Doctor of Laws (LL.D) by the University of North Carolina at Chapel Hill.

 Later in 2000, Bradley was offered the chairmanship of the United States Olympic Committee, which he turned down.
 In September 2002, Bradley turned down a request from New Jersey Democrats to replace Robert Torricelli on the ballot for his old Senate seat, which another former senator, Frank Lautenberg, accepted.
 Oxford University awarded Bradley an honorary Doctor of Civil Law (DCL) in 2003, with a citation that described him in part as "an outstandingly distinguished athlete, a weighty pillar of the Senate, and still a powerful advocate of the weak".
 In 2007 Bradley was awarded the Distinguished Eagle Scout Award.
 This award is given in recognition of community service more than 25 years after a scout first earns the Eagle badge.

 In January 2004, Bradley and Gore both endorsed Howard Dean for president in the 2004 Democratic primaries.
 In January 2008, Bradley announced that he was supporting Barack Obama in the 2008 Democratic primary.
 He campaigned for Obama and appeared on political news shows as a surrogate.
 Bradley's name was mentioned as a possible replacement for Tom Daschle as nominee for Secretary of Health and Human Services in the Obama administration after Daschle withdrew from consideration; the position went to Kansas governor Kathleen Sebelius.
 He has occasionally been involved in political matters, most recently consulting the Senate Finance Committee on tax reform along with former colleague Bob Packwood.

 He has worked as a corporate consultant and investment banker.
-He has been a managing director of Allen & Company LLC, since 2001, was chief outside advisor to McKinsey & Company's nonprofit division, the McKinsey Global Institute, from 2001 to 2004, and is a member of the board of directors of QuinStreet and Starbucks and the private company Raydiance.
+He has been a managing director of Allen & Company LLC, since 2001, was chief outside advisor to McKinsey & Company's nonprofit division, the McKinsey Global Institute, from 2001 to 2004, and is a member of the board of directors of QuinStreet and the private company Raydiance.
 Bradley is a senior advisor to the private equity firm Catterton Partners.
 Bradley is also a board member of DonorsChoose.org, an online charity that connects individuals to classrooms in need.
 He is also the Chair of the Advisory Council for Acumen Fund, a non-profit global venture fund that uses entrepreneurial approaches to solve the problems of global poverty.
 Bradley is a co-chair for the advisory board of Issue One, a non-profit whose goal is to reduce the influence of money in American politics.

 Bradley is a member of the board of directors of the American Committee on East-West Accord.
 And he has been member of the advisory board of the Peter G. Peterson Foundation.

+Bradley created an autobiographical one-man show, Rolling Along, which was filmed before a live audience in a New York theater in 2022.
+The film debuted at the 2023 Tribeca Film Festival and launched on streaming service Max in February 2024.